MonoGame/monogame.github.io/articles/content_pipeline/using_mgcb_editor.md

+---
+_title: Using MGCB Editor
+_description: Learn how to use the MGCB Editor to organize and build content for use with MonoGame.
+---

 # Using MGCB Editor

 The [MGCB Editor](~/articles/tools/mgcb_editor.md) is used to organize and build content for use with MonoGame.
 It is accessed by double-clicking a "**.mgcb**" file from within the Visual Studio solution explorer (providing that you installed [MonoGame's Visual Studio extension](/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md)).